hicranA/heatwave-warning-system/project_documents/data_engineering/dataModeldetails.md

    - While this phase prioritized identifying potential heatwave systems worth investigating, the approach can be adjusted in the future.
 For instance, a majority-rule approach can be adopted, where a country is marked as having a system only if the majority of predictions indicate so.
    - Feedback and further model refinements can guide these adjustments.
-   - This approach can be more suitable for the bigger databases
+   - This approach can be more suitable for the bigger databases Given that you've discovered a discrepancy in the data (Australia having a heatwave warning system but not being reported as such in the WMO data), it's essential to document this finding.
+This discrepancy can be highlighted under a new section called "Data Discrepancies & Case Studies".
+Here's how you can structure it:

+### Data Discrepancies & Case Studies

+1. **Australia's Heatwave Warning System**:
+   - **Discovery**: Our machine learning model and WMO data did not indicate the presence of a heatwave warning system for Australia.
+   - **Validation**: Upon further investigation, consulting Australia's official meteorological and disaster preparedness websites revealed that Australia indeed has an operational heatwave warning system in place.
+[Link to the website for reference]
+   - **Implications**: This discrepancy underscores the importance of continuous validation and the iterative nature of data projects.
+It also highlights potential gaps in the WMO's reporting or our data extraction methods.
+   - **Future Considerations**: Such discrepancies can be used to refine our model further.
+The number of publications or the presence of official meteorological websites could potentially be integrated into the model as additional features or validation steps.